DataEzz/DataEzz/README.md

 - **Excel:**
   - Advanced skills in Excel for data cleaning, analysis, and visualization.
   - Proficient in using Excel functions and formulas for various data manipulation tasks.

-## Projects

-### 1. [Project Name 1]

-Brief description of the project, highlighting the skills used.
-What was the problem you aimed to solve?
-What techniques/tools did you use?
-What were the key findings?

-* [Link to the project repo]
-* [Link to the live/demo application, if applicable]

-### 2. [Project Name 2]

-Another project description, emphasizing your role and the impact of your work.
-Feel free to include snippets of code or visualizations.

-* [Link to the project repo]
-* [Link to the live/demo application, if applicable]

-## Education

-- [Your University], [Your Degree], [Year Started] - [Expected Graduation Year]

-## Contact

-- LinkedIn: [Your LinkedIn Profile]
-- Email: [Your Email Address]
-- Portfolio: [Link to Your Portfolio, if applicable]

-## Get in Touch

-I'm always open to collaboration and learning opportunities.
-Feel free to reach out if you have any questions, suggestions, or just want to connect!

----
-Feel free to customize the template further based on your specific experiences, projects, and achievements.
-Adding visuals or GIFs related to your projects can make your GitHub profile more engaging.